 Tips for Walking Your Canine Companion

-Although National Walk Your Dog Week was in October, the importance of this beneficial bonding activity cannot be exaggerated.
+National Walk Your Dog Week is in October, and National Walking the Dog Day is February, 22nd, the importance of this beneficial bonding activity cannot be exaggerated.
 Going for a walk with your canine companion is beneficial every day of the year, but this is a great time to think about how you can make walks with your dog safer and more enjoyable for you both.
 Proper walking techniques minimize stress, and they make it much easier to get out and enjoy a stroll with your pup.
 Keep reading to discover a few tips for waking your canine companion.

 Start with the Right Gear

 The right gear makes all the difference when it comes to going on walks with your dog.
 If you’ve been using a retractable leash, ditch it.
 As veterinarians, we’ve seen far too many accidents and injuries caused by these leashes.
 A regular leash that doesn’t exceed six feet in length is a much safer option.
 While retractable leashes give your dog more freedom, their length also makes controlling your dog more difficult.
 Plus, the locking mechanisms on these leashes sometimes disengage at the worst possible times — like when a dog is running toward oncoming traffic.

 If you have a small dog, pairing the leash with a regular well-fitting collar should work well.
 Make sure you can fit two fingers between the collar and your dog’s neck.
 If your pup is a puller, try using a harness instead.
 When fitting your dog for a harness, it should be snug enough that they can’t slip out of it but not tight enough to restrict their airway or limit motion.